Entity-driven state normalization with Zustand registry

-As discussed in the App Overview, the application state is going to be normalized and store entities in a dictionary by their IDs.
-The registry is going to have a parse method that accepts any data and extracts entities from it, storing them in the registry.
-The method is going to be used to process all incoming data from the server, so that all components that use this data are going to be updated automatically.
+The application state is normalized and stores entities in a dictionary by their IDs.
+The registry exposes a parse method that accepts any data and extracts entities from it, storing them in the registry.
+This method is used to process all incoming data from the server so that all components using this data are updated automatically.

 import { EntityType } from '@prisma/client';